 Bank of Melbourne Amplify Signature: how it compares

-Virgin Australia Velocity members could stretch their points even further by converting them during one of Velocity's regular 15% bonus transfer offers, which essentially lifts the earning rate from 0.825 to just shy of 0.95 Velocity points per dollar spent, including the birthday bonus.
+Virgin Australia Velocity members using the Amplify Signature card with Amplify Points could stretch their points even further by converting them during one of Velocity's regular 15% bonus transfer offers, which essentially lifts the earning rate from 0.825 to just shy of 0.95 Velocity points per dollar spent, including the birthday bonus.

 The worldwide acceptance of Visa also means you can use this card in more places than American Express or Diners Club: although points-savvy spenders could pair this with the Qantas AMEX Ultimate Card (for Qantas Points), the AMEX Velocity Platinum Card (for Velocity points) or the AMEX Explorer Card (for KrisFlyer and Enrich miles, or Velocity points also).